mxaddict/www.codedmaster.com/content/_index.md

 +++
-title = "mxaddict's Corner of the Internet: CLI, Code, and Crafted Insights" description = "Welcome to mxaddict's personal blog, a blend of deep dives into Linux (Arch, Hyprland), practical web development, privacy tools like Tor, and reflections from a Staff Engineer who lives on the command line and rides an XSR 900."
+title = "Home: Welcome to mxaddict's Corner of the Internet" description = "Welcome to mxaddict's personal blog, a blend of deep dives into Linux (Arch, Hyprland), practical web development, privacy tools like Tor, and reflections from a Staff Engineer who lives on the command line and rides an XSR 900."
 +++

-# Home: Welcome to mxaddict's Corner of the Internet

 Your destination for raw, unfiltered insights from a Staff Engineer who believes in the power of the command line and the open road.